 These then play into the key result that has been articulated by your company, which could be, for example, to be the number one visited blog on business strategy development.
 From this case study, you can see how KPIs, metrics, and key results are essential to successful business planning, but at the same time, are also noticeably different and should not be used interchangeably.

 Conclusion: Knowing the difference between KPIs, metrics, and key results

 In summary and to avoid confusion, remember the following three things as a takeaway:

-However you elect to use them, make sure you put them to good use to drive results within your company and support your colleagues to achieve their team objectives and goals.
+Whichever way you choose to utilize them, ensure they are effectively employed to generate results within your company and encourage your colleagues in reaching their team objectives and goals.

 I hope you enjoy reading this blog post.